Skip to Content

 Montreal’s West Island is the perfect place to connect a bit more with nature and chase those fall leaves.

-There are a few parks that you’ll want to go to.
-The best place would be McGill’s Morgan Arboretum
+There are a few parks that you’ll want to go to, but the best place is McGill’s Morgan Arboretum

 You can also head to Cap Sainte Jacques, Bois de Liesse Nature Park and Ile Bizzard.